razorcd/sales-statistics/README.md

 #### Stress test

-Limited `max allocated memory` is `64Mb`.
-Can be changed in the pom.xml file.
+Limited `max allocated memory` is `128Mb`.
+Can be changed in the java execution file file.

 To stress test the application I used `JMeter`.
 Find the JMeter configuration in `stressTest_jmeter.jmx` file.
-JMeter is set to POST 1mil random Amounts per minute.
-And also GET statistics every second.
+JMeter is set to POST 2mil random `Amounts` per minute.
+And also GET `statistics` every second.

-The app stabilizes at a throughput of 600 000 requests/minute on my own system with the `64Mb` limited max HEAP allocated memory.
+The app stabilizes at a throughput of 900 000 requests/minute on my own system with the `128Mb` limited max HEAP allocated memory.

-Increasing the allocated memory will allow a throughput of over 4 000 000 req/min.

 ## Setup